fork123aniket/Multi-Round-VLM-powered-Multimodal-Conversational-AI-Navigation-Bot/README.md

 3. **Receive Responses**:
    - Textual responses appear on-screen.
-   - Optionally, listen to the response via the text-to-speech feature.
+   - Optionally, listen to the response via the text-to-speech feature by pressing the `Speak` button available below the generated response.

 ## Installation